pdoise/trivia-dapp/README.md

   1. Run `truffle test` to execute the unit tests

 ## Description
 The intention is a trivia game that asks one question every ~60 seconds.
-Players pay a predetermined entree fee to play the game and then persons that answer the question correctly share the overall pot whilst people that answered incorrectly lose thier fee.
+Players pay a predetermined entry fee to play the game and then persons that answer the question correctly share the overall pot whilst people that answered incorrectly lose thier fee.
 There are three stages:
 1. Accepting bids: This stage allows up to ~20 seconds to allow time for players to join.
 2. Question reveal: This stage reveals the question and allows players ~10 seconds to answer the question.
 3. Complete: This stage tallies up winners and losers and distributes the pot accordingly.